 What We Want (Our ED&I Vision) What We'll See (Regional Equality Outcome Themes and Our Equality Outcomes) Access 1.
 1.1.
-2. The diversity of students and staff reflects the communities the College serves.Student representation of gender in courses characterised by significant imbalance is redressed.All students and staff experience and contribute to a culture of dignity and respect.
-To nurture an environment in which the equality, diversity and inclusion of students, staff and visitors from all backgrounds are routinely anticipated, expertly accommodated Experience 2.1.
+2. The diversity of students and staff reflects the communities the College serves.
+Student representation of gender in courses characterised by significant imbalance is redressed.
+All students and staff experience and contribute to a culture of dignity and respect.
+To nurture an environment in which the equality, diversity and inclusion of students, staff and visitors from all backgrounds are routinely anticipated, expertly accommodated and positively celebrated.
+Experience 2.1.
 3. 3.1.
 3.2.
 3.3.
 4. 4.1.
-4.2 Students and staff - across all protected characteristics - experience and contribute to a culture of dignity and respect.
+4.2.
+Students and staff - across all protected characteristics - experience and contribute to a culture of dignity and respect.
 All students and staff benefit from inclusive and accessible spaces, environments and services.
 Disabled students and staff confidently access relevant facilities and support.
 LGBTQ+ students and staff confidently access relevant facilities and support.
-International students and staff from all ethnicities are supported and integrated into life in the College and Glasgow.
+Students and staff with religious beliefs confidently access relevant facilities and support.
 All students and staff actively engage in fully inclusive and accessible learning.
-The diversity of student identities, experiences and needs is accounted for in the design and delivery of Learning & Teaching. and positively celebrated.
-4.2.
+The diversity of student identities, experiences and needs is accounted for in the design and delivery of Learning & Teaching.
 The diversity of staff identities, experiences and needs is accounted for in the design and delivery of Learning & Development.
 Achievement 5.
 5.1.
 5.2.
 Successful student and staff outcomes are increased irrespective of protected characteristics.
-The successful course completion of students - across all protected characteristics - is increased.
+The successful course completion of students - across targeted protected characteristics - is increased.
 The completion of Learning & Development is increased for support staff, younger, older and pregnant staff.